-- ☐ As we all learned in grad school, being able to anticipate what you'll be asked is half the battle to be successful on an exam. - □ Assign your students to create a practice quiz for the most recent section for homework. - ☐ Give them an idea about the types of problems, as well as how many, to include. - □ Collect the quizzes and give your feedback.
+- As we all learned in grad school, being able to anticipate what you'll be asked is half the battle to be successful on an exam. - Assign your students to create a practice quiz (for a section or an entire chapter) for homework.
+Give them an idea about the types of problems, as well as how many, to include. - □ Collect the quizzes and give your feedback.